jyoti0302/Plant_disease_prediction_cnn_deep_leanring/README.md

 🏋️‍♀️ Trained the model to classify plant diseases.

-🧪 Evaluated model performance by comparing test and validation data accuracy.
+🧪 Evaluated model performance(test/validation accuracy).

 🔮 Implemented a function to predict diseases from new images.